NativeScript/nativescript-cli/PLUGINS.md

 ```

 ### Include.gradle Specification
-(suggestion)
+Every NativeScript plugin, which contains native Android dependencies, should contain a valid 'incluide.gradle' file in the root of its 'platforms/android' directory.
+This `include.gradle` file must meet the following requirements.

-* The include.gradle file must contain it's own configuration.
+* It must contain its own configuration (todo: link if you find).
-* The include.gradle file can optionally contain native dependencies it needs to build correctly.
+* It might contain native dependencies required to build the plugin properly.
-* If you have native dependencies be sure they can be found in [jcenter](https://bintray.com/bintray/jcenter) or as a default libraries on your machine (e.g. recycler view from sdk).
+* Any native dependencies should be available in [jcenter](https://bintray.com/bintray/jcenter) or from the Android SDK installed on your machine.
+* todo: add link for android configuration
+* todo: add link dependencies configuration

-* If you haven't got an include.gradle file in the specified place, a default one will be created at build time, including all default elements.
+ > **IMPORTANT:** If you don't have an `include.gradle` file, at build time, gradle will create a default one containing all default elements.

 #### Include.gradle Example
-(suggestion)
 ```
-//default
+//default elements
-(android plugin for gradle specification link) android {
+android {
 	productFlavors {
-		"plugin-name" {
+		"my-plugin" {
-			dimension "plugin-name"
+			dimension "my-plugin"
 		}
 	}
 }

-//optional
+//optional elements
 dependencies {
     compile "groupName:pluginName:ver"
 }